EGI-Federation/documentation/content/en/internal/helpdesk/account-and-privileges/_index.md

 For managing the GGUS account data the user has to click the link “Check your GGUS account” at the bottom of this page.

-## Updating the persomal certifcate information
+## Updating the personal certificate information

 Users should update their certificate information before their old certificate expires.
 They can navigate to the [registration page](https://ggus.eu/?mode=register_info),